Azure-Samples/storage-blob-resize-function-node/README.md

 ## Function implementation

-The sample uses [Jimp](https://github.com/oliver-moran/jimp) resize an incoming buffer to a thumbnail.
+The sample uses [Jimp](https://github.com/oliver-moran/jimp) to resize an incoming buffer to a thumbnail.
 The buffer is then converted to a stream (as required by [createBlockBlobFromStream](https://docs.microsoft.com/en-us/javascript/api/azure-storage/blobservice?view=azure-node-latest#createblockblobfromstream-container--blob---stream---streamlength--options--callback-)) and uploaded to Azure Storage.

 ```javascript